vagabundoo/brewery-api/brewery-api/README.md

 - Use Entity Framework
 - No migrations are needed; use Ensure Deleted and Ensure Created to facilitate development and code reviews.

-table: beers (id, brewery, price) wholesaler inventory (beerid, stock)
+table: beers (beerid, breweryid, price) wholesaler inventory (wholesalerid, beerid, stock)

+## To do
+- Add quote capability to an endpoint
+- Improve how list of list is shown in wholesaler and brewery endpoint.
+- Have test cases for exceptions
+- Decide on flat tables vs (wholesaler -> list of beers)

 ## Api endpoints
 - GET /beer/{brewery}